Silvia-Mayo/musical-review-setlist-generator/README.md

 ## Proposed Features

-1. Module that analyzes inputted singer profiles and determines appropriate songs
+1. Module that analyzes inputted singer ranges and determines appropriate songs
-2. Module that incorporates stylistic priorities of the user (genre, choreographical aspect)
+2. Module that analyzes stylistic priorities of the user such as genre
-3. Module that integrates preferred amount of group numbers and how equitably each performer is featured
+3. Module that allows the user to browse and interact with the song database
-4. Module that takes in specified length of show and orders songs into a suitable setlist
+4. Module that takes in specified length of show and outputs a suitable setlist

 ## Stakeholders and Intended Users